Yaulendil/tengwar-rs/README.md

 The default behavior is to double the characters for long vowels, with the feature `long-vowel-double` set by default.
 In order to use the *unique* diacritical characters, run the compilation with `--features "long-vowel-unique"`.
-In order to instead place long vowel marks onto the lengthened *ára* carrier, do so by disabling the doubling behavior with `--no-default-features`².
+In order to instead place long vowel marks onto the lengthened *ára* carrier, do so by disabling the doubling behavior with `--no-default-features`.

 Note: Some diacritical vowels will **always** use the *ára* carrier, due to their shape being unsuitable for doubling.

-### `nuquernar`

-Two of the Tengwar, *Silmë* () and *Essë* (), have inverted *"Nuquerna"* variants.
-These variants are often used when a diacritical vowel is to be added, and this is the default behavior of this program.
-However, in some typefaces, the normal non-inverted versions may look better.
-This behavior can therefore be disabled with `--no-default-features`².

 ---